$ {}^{164} \mathrm{Pb} $: A possible heaviest $ N = Z $ doubly magic nucleus: Calculation results

 The density distribution of $ \nuc{Pb}{164}{} $ is shown in Fig.~\ref{fig:Pb164_dens}.
 The proton and neutron root-mean-square radii, $ R_p $ and $ R_n $, and the charge radii $ R_{\urm{ch}} $ calculated by using Eq.~(2) of Ref.~\cite{ Naito2023Phys.Rev.C107_054307} are summarized in Table~\ref{tab:Pb164_result}.
 Because of the strong Coulomb repulsion, $ R_p $ is much larger than $ R_n $ and the proton skin $ R_p - R_n $ reaches $ 0.1 \, \mathrm{fm} $.
 The peak position of $ 4 \pi r^2 \rho_p $ is also about $ 0.1 \, \mathrm{fm} $ outside of $ 4 \pi r^2 \rho_n $, which is consistent with the proton-skin thickness.

-As all the EDFs yield $ S_p < 0 $, $ S_{2p} < 0 $, and $ Q_{\alpha} > 0 $, one- and two-proton emission, and the $ \alpha $ decay channels should be open as summarized in Fig.~\ref{fig:Pb164_decay_scheme}.
-Since the proton highest single-particle orbital is the $ 3s_{1/2} $, the $ 1p $ emission from this orbital should dominate and $ 2p $-emission process is negligible.
+As all the EDFs yield $ S_p < 0 $, $ S_{2p} < 0 $, and $ Q_{\alpha} > 0 $, one- and two-proton emission, and the $ \alpha $ decay channels should be opened as summarized in Fig.~\ref{fig:Pb164_decay_scheme}.
+Since the proton highest single-particle orbital is the $ 3s_{1/2} $, the $ 1p $ emission from this orbital should dominate, and the $ 2p $-emission process is negligible.